 - Keep a weight-loss journal.
 Journaling your weight-loss progress helps you pinpoint what’s helping and what’s not in terms of nutrition, sleep, and your current exercise routine.
 Track the foods and portions you’re consuming, along with nightly hours of sleep and details about your workouts.
 If you’ve suddenly stopped losing weight, review your journal to pinpoint the root cause.
 For example, if you’ve been getting six hours of sleep instead of your usual eight, adjust your schedule to make sleep a priority.

 - Add more physical activity to your day.
 After you’ve improved your nutrition, sleep, and exercise patterns, start looking for ways to be more physically active throughout the day.
 For instance, schedule a nightly walk after dinner instead of sitting down to watch television.
 Making gradual little changes such as these will help shape your lifestyle into a healthier one.

 - Involve your friends and family.
 It’s often easier to stay excited and motivated about your weight-loss journey when supportive friends and family are also onboard.
 Ask your family about meal ideas, then make healthy versions of their favorite meals.
 Or, dedicate one or two nights per week to doing fun physical activities with your friends and family, such as basketball, hiking, and dancing.
 Over time, your family and friends will come to appreciate and savor these activities, especially when they begin seeing positive changes in their own health.

-Need help losing weight and meeting your health goals?
+Do you need help losing weight and you want to achieve weight loss success?
 Garcia Weight Loss and Wellness Centers offer personalized weight-loss programs backed by expert, professional support.
 Request your no-cost consultation today and get started on the road to healthy weight loss!